InfamousMusicify/Thermite/README.md

 __Melt Pesky Obsidian.__
 Evaporate ice and water.

+# This page is deprecated!
+## Now merged into [Thermodynamic](https://github.com/InfamousMusicify/Thermodynamic), check there for updates on this mechanic!

 __How to Use:__
 _Place a Ancient Debris on a Magma Block and it will create Thermite, the reaction will turn nearby Obsidian into Magma.
 Water and Ice nearby will be evaporated.